rcmorano/docker-autocommit/README.md

 It just spawns an interactive 'bash' shell on a given 'docker' "image:tag" and starts to monitor its '.bash_history' which is configured to inmediately write commands to disk.
 They are written once they have exited, wether exited _zero_ or not!

-It monitors the '.bash_history' file in the container with 'inotifywait' and when a change is detected, a "RUN _command_executed_in_the_interctive_shell_" is added to a _Dockerfile.$timestamp_ in the directory where we run 'docker-autocommit'.
+For the moment it monitors the '.bash_history' file in the container with 'inotifywait' and when a change is detected, a "RUN _command_executed_in_the_interctive_shell_" is added to a _Dockerfile.$timestamp_ in the directory where we run 'docker-autocommit'.
+In the future it will also (optionally) autocommit the running container into 'docker' also.

 Now with 'docker-autocommit' you have an easy way to write your _Dockerfiles_ without too much _copy & pasting_.